 Gazpacho is a chilled Spanish soup that is absolutely scrumptious, especially on hot and humid summer nights, and definitely passes the requirements for vegans and vegetarians.
 Cold gazpacho soup can be dressed up with some organic croutons or hot sauce, depending on your taste.
-Nutrient-dense gazpacho soup is already full of healthy nutrients and you can make it even more so by adding different types of organic chopped vegetables…and of course a delicious avocado is always a must!
-In fact, many think of gazpacho soup as “liquid salad” which is exactly what it is.
+Nutrient-dense gazpacho soup is already full of healthy nutrients, and you can make it even more so by adding different types of organic chopped vegetables, of course, a delicious avocado is always a must!
+Many think of gazpacho soup as “liquid salad,” which is exactly what it is.

 Brief History of Gazpacho Soup

 Gazpacho (Gas-pa-tcho) is a nutrient-dense, flavorful, chilled tomato and vegetable soup originating in the southern Spanish region of Andalusia.
-Gazpacho originated as poor man’s food consumed by laborers in the vineyards and olive plantations.
-The main ingredients were stale “residue” or leftover bread, water, and olive oil all pounded in a wooden bowl as well as any leftover parts of vegetables also added and pounded through with the liquid.
-Certainly nothing fancy about this, but it was certainly delicious.
-During the 19th century, the red gazpacho evolved with the addition of tomatoes to the ingredients and it is this version that spread internationally.
+Gazpacho originated as a poor man’s food consumed by laborers in the vineyards and olive plantations.
+The main ingredients were stale “residue” or leftover bread, water, and olive oil; all pounded in a wooden bowl as well as any leftover parts of vegetables also added and pounded through with the liquid.
+Certainly nothing fancy about this, but it was undoubtedly delicious.
+During the 19th century, the red gazpacho evolved with the addition of tomatoes to the ingredients, and it is this version that spread internationally.

 Is Nutrient-Dense Gazpacho healthy?

 Short answer – Yes!
 The fact that gazpacho contains fresh vegetables and ingredients ups the health-factor tremendously.
-Rich in minerals, antioxidants, fiber and in vitamins C, A and E make gazpacho soup a go-to healthy food.
-Red tomatoes are high in carotenoids such as lycopene and beta-carotene which can aid in the prevention of certain cancers, high blood pressure and even eye health issues.
+Rich in minerals, antioxidants, fiber, and vitamins C, A, and E make gazpacho soup a go-to healthy food.
+Red tomatoes are high in carotenoids such as lycopene and beta-carotene, which can aid in the prevention of certain cancers, high blood pressure, and even eye health issues.

 Nutrient-Dense Gazpacho Soup Recipe